zuccha/bright-future-simulator/image-generator/README.txt

   between 0 and 1 (e.g., [0.5, 0.5] is the center of the card, and [0, 0] is the
   top-left corner).
 The coordinates represent the center of the circle.

+- houseLayouts: How to place house images for each street shape (geo).
+Each geo has a list of elements, each element has the following properties:
+    * type: A key present in `images.houses`.
+The tool will pick an image from that list at random.
+    * scale: Size of the image relative of the size of the card.
+This is the scale based on the image width.
+    * x: X-coordinate where to place the house image, relative to the card size.
+      0 is left, 1 is right.
+    * y: Y-coordinate where to place the house image, relative to the card size.
+      0 is top, 1 is bottom.
+  Note that the (x, y) coordinates represent the top-left corner of the image.

 - cardsWithoutSymbols: List of card ids.
 For these cards, the tool will only add background and streets.
 - alwaysAddAllCorners: If true, corner white halos will always be added to all